Prof Robin Daly

 2009 Lorin Prentice Memorial Award from Arthritis Victoria for outstanding contribution in raising public awareness of musculoskeletal disease.

-Professor Daly’s program of research focuses on the effects of exercise and nutrition and the interaction of these two factors for preventing and managing chronic diseases such as osteoporosis, sarcopenia, falls and type 2 diabetes.
-He has extensive experience in the development and evaluation of large and complex clinical intervention and health promotion trials, particularly in older adults.
+Professor Daly’s program of research focuses on the effects of exercise and nutrition and the interaction of these two factors for preventing and managing chronic diseases such as osteoporosis, sarcopenia, falls, type 2 diabetes and prostate cancer (androgen deprivation therapy) as well as cognitive related disorders.
+He has extensive experience in the development and evaluation of large and complex clinical intervention, health promotion and translational research trials, particularly in older adults.
 His research expertise and interests also include: the use of state-of-the-art non-invasive methods (MRI and QCT) for assessing body composition, bone strength and abdominal aortic calcification; and health issues related to vitamin D deficiency, low grade systemic inflammation and dietary protein in the elderly.